Blowin’ In The Wind Chords | Bob Dylan Guitar Lesson

 | G (I) C (IV) G/B (I/3) | D/A (V/5) D (V) G (I) | G (I) C (IV) G/B (I/3) | G (I) |

-Here’s the rest of the verse, can you see the Roman Numerals even though I don’t point them out?
+Here’s the rest of the verse—can you spot the Roman numerals even without them being labelled?

 | G C G/B | D/A D G | G C G/B | D D/A D D/A |